Photon-HDF5/photon-hdf5/docs/index.rst

 .. warning::

     Although this specification is still a draft, it is the third complete rewrite of the file format.
-Therefore we do not forsee big modifications anymore.
+Therefore we do not foresee major modifications anymore.
     Comments and suggestions (including typos fixes) are encouraged.